- Academic Calendar

 IAP is different from spring and fall terms.
 Generally, students are not required to participate in IAP and there are few restrictions on adding and dropping subjects.

-While there are no paper registration forms for IAP, students are encouraged to discuss IAP plans with their advisors.
+While there are is no Online Registration for IAP, students are encouraged to discuss IAP plans with their advisors.